Homogenization of elasto-plastic plate equations with vanishing hardening: Simultaneous homogenization and vanishing of hardening

-In this section we will work under the assumption that the body is only submitted to a hard device on $\Gamma_\Dir$ and that there are no applied loads, i.e. the evolution is only driven by time-dependent boundary conditions.
+Here we work under the assumption that on $\gamma_\Dir=\partial \omega$ and that there are no applied loads (they are zero), i.e. the evolution is only driven by time-dependent boundary conditions.
+As in \eqref{assbd} we assume that $w \in W^{1,1}(0,T;H^1_{KL}(\Omega))$ is given.

+The analysis presented here can also be {\RED extended\BLACK} to obtain the homogenized plate model with hardening (i.e. when the hardening tensors are not set to zero). {\PINK This model is, in fact, simpler to analyze, as it does not require the definition of a dissipation functional at the phase interfaces.\BLACK}

+Next we give the outline of this section.
+In \Cref{section phase decomposition} we give the basic assumptions on the material and associated tensors.
+In \Cref{A priori estimates with vanishing hardening} we prove the a priori estimates that are used in \Cref{section two-scale limits} to obtain the necessary compactness statements with respect to two-scale convergence.
+In \Cref{semicontinuity of the dissipation functional}, relying on the compactness result we obtained, we define the homogenized elastic energy and dissipation functional and prove lower semicontinuity result.
+In \Cref{section two-scale limit stresses} we characterize two-scale limit stresses, define the stress-strain two-scale duality and prove lower bound for the dissipation functional.
+Finally, in \Cref{section two-scale quasistatic evolution} we define the limit two-scale quasistatic evolution and prove the convergence result as well as the regularity in time of the limit.